Table of Contents (click to expand)

 Gould and Lewontin defined a biological spandrel as a byproduct of evolutionary adaptation.
-They are necessary ‘leftovers’ created because some other trait had evolved.
+Simply put, they’re like ‘leftovers’ of some other trait that evolved.
 This means that the spandrel isn’t an adaptation to anything in the environment.
 Instead, it is a secondary trait that arose from the development of another primary trait.

 The jaw was an adaptation to the kind of food humans used to consume during our good old prehistoric days.
 The chin is a secondary trait that developed because of the first jaw adaptation.
 This secondary trait isn’t an adaptation to any specific environmental conditions.

 This proposal of a trait that served no adaptive purpose was a critique of the thought that every trait is an adaptation and has been selected for through natural selection.